You can access the distribution details by navigating to My pre-printed books > Distribution

 COCKNEY RHYMING SLANG

 Rhyming slang works by taking a usual or common word and using a rhyming phrase of two or three words to replace it.
 The second or the last word in the rhyming phrase rhymes with the usual or common word.
-For instance, we can use the rhyming phrase ‘apples and pears’ in place of a common word ‘stairs’
+For instance, we can use the rhyming phrase ‘apples and pears’ in place of the common word ‘stairs’

 Apples and Pears -- Stairs